nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/managing-translations.md

 The [default locale resolver](https://github.com/nuxeo/nuxeo-ui-elements/blob/master/nuxeo-i18n.js) (`XHRLocaleResolver`) loads translation files stored in the `i18n` folder, which has one english reference file, named `messages.json`, and several other files, one for each of the translations, following the pattern `messages-{language}.json`.
-The default translation function converts label ids into messages, and it defaults to english if no language is specified in the `window.nuxeo.I18n.language` global variable.
+Here, `language` is currently retrieved from the browser with the expression `navigator.language || navigator.userLanguage` and stored in the `window.nuxeo.I18n.language` global variable.
+The default translation function converts label ids into messages, and it defaults to english if no language is specified.

 {{#> callout type='warning' }}
 For now, the Web UI uses the same language as the web browser, but this behavior might differ in the final version.